deeplearning4j/deeplearning4j/eigenvector.md

 To get to PCA, we’re going to quickly gloss some basic statistical ideas -- mean, standard deviation, variance and covariance -- so we can weave them together later.
 Their equations are closely related.

-*Mean* is simply the average value of *x* in the set X, which is found by dividing the sum of all data points by the number of data points, *n*.
+*Mean* is simply the average value of all *x*'s in the set X, which is found by dividing the sum of all data points by the number of data points, *n*.

 ![Alt text](../img/mean.png)